-The Hospital's deposits are held in demand accounts and repurchase agreements with a financial institution.
+Deposits - The Hospital's deposits are held in demand accounts with a financial institution.
 State statutes require financial institutions to pledge qualifying collateral to the Hospital to cover at least 50% of the uninsured deposits; however, the Hospital requires more collateral as it considers prudent.
 All collateral is held in third-party safekeeping.

-The bank balances of the Hospital's deposits with financial institutions at June 30, 2022 and 2021 are \$415,258,059 and \$532,004,853, respectively.
+The bank balances of the Hospital's deposits with financial institutions at June 30, 2023 and 2022 are \$232,810,159 and \$415,258,059, respectively.